I’ve been thinking about the idea of keeping ourselves in limbo as business owners.

-Why?
-Because being in limbo often means that you’re in a hopeful place that is safe, full of possibility, and hard to give up.
+Why do we do this?
+Because being in limbo often means being in a comfortable place that feels safe, full of possibility, and hard to give up.

-Once you leave limbo, it’s done- whatever the outcome, it’s decided.
-And you need to deal with the consequences and next steps, which can be disappointing or scary.
+Once you leave limbo, i.e, make the decision to do something fully, whatever the outcome, it’s decided.
+And that means that you need to deal with the consequences and next steps of that decision, which can sometimes be disappointing or scary.

 That’s not to say that they are always disappointing or scary, it’s to say that they could be, which is why “limbo” is such a comfortable place.

-Once you’ve launched you feel pressure to perform, you fear flopping, you worry about people’s perceptions.
-When you’re in limbo, “working on launching,” you are safe from these things.
-You are cozy in the knowledge that you get some leeway since you haven’t actually launched.
-So why wouldn’t you want to stay there?
+Whatever the situation, when you’re in limbo, “working on something” you are safe.
+You are cozy in the knowledge that you haven’t committed to anything yet.
+So why wouldn’t you want to stay there?!

-While it may feel good, remaining in limbo means you’re not growing or learning.
-It means you’re not facing obstacles and you’re not solving problems.
+While it may feel safe, remaining in limbo means you’re never actually accomplishing your goals and dreams.
+It means you’re not growing.
+It means you’re not facing obstacles and learning how to push past them.

 In short, it’s not sustainable.

-We can’t live in limbo and expect to be challenged.
-And being challenged is an important part of life.
+You can’t stay in limbo and expect to be challenged.
+And being challenged is an important part of business growth.
 Challenge brings opportunity and evolution, two must-haves in business.

-Are you avoiding taking the next steps because you don’t want to lose the sense of possibility and hope?
+Are you avoiding taking the next steps because you don’t want to lose the sense of comfort?
 Basking in possibility is a great thing.
 But you can’t stay there.
-The difference between being in a state of possibility and being in a state of limbo is the that with the latter, you are letting the uncertainty paralyze you rather than using it as a tool to try new things.
+The difference between being in a state of possibility and being in a state of limbo is that with the latter, you are letting the uncertainty paralyze you rather than using it as a tool to try new things.
 It’s important to see the difference.

 We’re all scared of something, we’re all worried about certain outcomes, we’re all fearful of how we’ll deal with particular consequences.
 But we can’t let that stop us from taking action.

-Realize when you’ve moved past dreaming of possibilities and into holding onto the limbo, and take a step forward, no matter how scary.
+Realize when you’ve moved past dreaming of possibilities and into sitting in limbo, and take a step forward, no matter how scary.

 Lots of love and encouragement,